LouiseSteward/learn/child-healthcare/text/quiz-02.md

 	+	A mild fever and rash.
 13. When should measles immunisation not be given?
 	-	To children who are underweight for age.
-	-	To healthy children who were born to an HIV positive mother.
+	-	To healthy children who were born to an HIV-positive mother.
 	-	To children with a cough and mild fever.
 	+	To children with untreated tuberculosis.
 14. Hepatitis B vaccine should be given: